kkmhogen/KBeaconDemo_Ios/README.md

 ```

 ### 4.2 Connect to device
- 1. If the app want to change the device paramaters, then it need connect to the device.
+ 1. If the app want to change the device parameters, then it need connect to the device.
  ```objective-c
  self.beacon.delegate = self;
 [self.beacon connect:password timeout:20];